giantswarm/inago/docs/elasticsearch.md

 ```
 Environment="IMAGE=elasticsearch:2.3"
 ```
-This will update us to use the later version of the Elasticsearch Docker image.
+This updates the unit to use the later version of the Elasticsearch Docker image.

 Next, we're going to use the `update` command from Inago to perform the update of the Elasticsearch cluster.
 ```